XML RSS

 Today, the Civil Air Patrol has grown to be an organization that has over 60,000 members, including over 27,000 cadets ages 12-21.
 The CAP owns and operates the world's largest fleet of single-engine piston aircraft; operates the nation's most extensive communications network; and maintains over 1,000 emergency service vehicles.
 The CAP is headquartered at Maxwell AFB in Montgomery AL.

 The CAP performs 95% of the inland search and rescue missions when a general aviation aircraft goes missing.
 They do aerial reconnaissance for Homeland Security, disaster relief and damage assessment, transport medical personnel and medical materials, and they also participate in counter-narcotic missions.
-Most recently the CAP is being used to fly reconnaissance missions to support the Border patrol.
+Most recently the CAP is being used to fly reconnaissance missions to support the Border Patrol.

 The Cadet Programs include leadership training, glider and powered flight orientation flights, glider academies where cadets learn to fly gliders, flight training scholarships and an International Cadet Exchange Program.
 The CAP has a strong aerospace education program.
 Each year, they conduct more than 100 aerospace workshops that involve more than 900 educators.